Original photo by Diego Grandi/ Shutterstock

 Numbers Don't Lie

-Rough length (in feet) of the world’s largest teddy bear
+Rough length (in inches) of the average human tongue

 Ready to reveal?